 A Celebration of Life service will be held in the Annex Building Conference Center of Riverside Regional Medical Center on Saturday, January 25, 2020 at 11:00 AM.
 The Annex Building is located on the far left of the Riverside hospital complex.
 The service will be conducted by Pastor Bob Bryant, a close personal friend.
 Bruce requests that attendees dress casually, and encourages Key West, Hawaiian, or Caribbean style.
 Please NO dark suits and ties, and nothing formal.
 The music, chosen by Bruce, will not be typical funeral music, and Bruce wrote the majority of the service.

 Claytor-Rollins Funeral Home in Poquoson, VA will handle burial arrangements.
 Burial will be private, for family only.
 In lieu of flowers, please send memorial donations to Children’s Hospital of the King’s Daughters at chkd.org.

 Online Condolences to claytorrollins.com.

-To send flowers to Dr. Bruce M. Kauder's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Bruce M. Kauder, please visit our floral store.